C0ldSmi1e/dtree/README.md

 # DTree 🌳

-A fast, interactive directory tree viewer for the terminal with smooth scrolling viewport.
-Navigate your filesystem with ease and open files instantly.
+The `tree` command, but interactive - a terminal filesystem navigator.

 ## ✨ Features

-- **Smooth Scrolling Viewport** - Handles large directories with responsive scrolling
-- **Interactive Navigation** - Use arrow keys or vim-style (j/k) to explore
+- **Interactive Navigation** - Navigate with arrow keys or vim-style controls (j/k/gg/G)
-- **Smart Lazy Loading** - Performance optimized for deep directory structures
-- **File Integration** - Press Enter to open files with default applications
+- **Instant File Opening** - Press Enter to open with default applications
-- **Configurable Depth** - Control initial expansion with `--depth` flag
+- **Configurable Depth** - See as much or as little as you want
-- **Cross-Platform** - Works on macOS and Linux
+- **Cross-Platform** - Works on macOS, Linux and WSL
-- **Clean Interface** - Minimal design focused on productivity
+- **Zero Dependencies** - Single binary, no installation complexity

 ## 🚀 Quick Start